 Reduce Server Response Time

-Aside from that, choosing a quality reputable web host is very important.
+Aside from that, choosing a quality, reputable web host is very important.

-You can upload these minified resources back to site.
+You can upload these minified resources back to the site.
 Some forms of compression will do this automatically, which is good because minified scripts can be a pain to modify.

-There are also websites that can minify code that you paste in, which you can use to minify your HTML.
+Some tools can minify code that you paste in, which you can use to minify your HTML.

 Google Page Speed Optimisation for WordPress